HunterInSpace/RokuBot/README.md

 ![](https://i.imgur.com/neKkNmB.png)

-And then take note of the ***IP address*** which in my case in 192.168.1.56 this will now replace the Roku_IP which I showed earlier, so lets say your Roku's IP address is the same as mine
+And then take note of the ***IP address*** which in my case in 192.168.1.56 this will now replace the Roku_IP which I showed earlier, so let's say your Roku's IP address is the same as mine

 ```python
 roku = Roku("Roku_IP")